 Getting full compensation will be important to your recovery–but it can be difficult to know what you deserve.
 The prospect of fighting over money with the insurance company might seem like more than you can handle.
 An experienced Texas personal injury lawyer can help.

-Attorney Brian White & Associates, P.C. have over four decades helping Texans recover much-needed compensation after an accident.
+Attorney Brian White Personal Injury Lawyers have over four decades helping Texans recover much-needed compensation after an accident.
 We’ve recovered millions of dollars to date.
 We have a proven record of success and unrivaled expertise—our founding attorney is even Board Certified in Personal Injury Trial Law.